search icon

 • Accounts receivable

-Keeping track of and checking in on the “money in” sources helps you focus your business efforts.
-For example, you could be certain that online sales are generating the most income.
-After all, you spend a lot of time fulfilling online orders, so you must be getting lots of online orders.
-You do your quarterly cash flow calculations.
-To your surprise, online orders are providing your business with the least amount of money in.
-Armed with this information, you can now focus your efforts on streamlining the online order process.
-You can then focus on more profitable areas.
+Keeping track of and checking in on the “money in” sources helps an entrepreneur to focus their business efforts.
+For example, this information could help an entrepreneur determine if their online sales are generating the most income.
+After all, the business owner spends a lot of time fulfilling online orders, so they must be getting lots of online orders.
+But the owner does their quarterly cash flow calculations.
+To their surprise, online orders are providing the business with the least amount of money in.
+Armed with this information, the entrepreneur can now focus their efforts on streamlining the online order process so they can focus on more profitable aspects of their business.

 • Debts